Recent newsletter – Periodical Cicadas!

 Who is involved with this project?

 This webpage is inspired by the work of Carl Strang, a naturalist from DuPage County, who, after years of careful research and listening in the field, compiles an annual guide to all the singing insects in the Chicago region.
 He had already worked on the framework for a citizen science program, and this project began in support of it.
-Negin Almassi runs trainings through the Forest Preserves of Cook County at the Sagawau Field Science Station.
+Negin Almassi runs trainings through the Forest Preserves of Cook County.
 Erica Lemon hosts workshops at Kane County forest preserves, and Eric Leonardson of the Midwest Society of Acoustic Ecology helps lead listening walks and field recording workshops in support of this effort.
-If you would like to lead a program through your local nature center, please feel free to get in touch and use these free resources.

 If you are interested in getting a copy of Carl’s guide, he can be contacted at wildlifer@aol.com – check out his website, Nature Inquiries, for updates on his work.
 This project has also received support from the Forest Preserves of Cook County, theĀ Midwest Society for Acoustic Ecology and the Chicago Park District’s Natural Areas program.